HW 3 - Collaborative System

 - Add a chat function so users can communicate about the drawing (in addition to communicating in the drawing.)

 The two (or more) applications need to communicate to share their state.
 There are many possible strategies to achieve shared state over a network: one application can be the designated server, the other(s) the client; or there can be a designated separate server and each drawing application acts as a client.
-Implementing this homework in Java, Processing, Openframeworks, or another application that produces native applications will be easier than writing a web application.
-For Processing, you may want to use either the standard Network library or the oscP5 Open Sound Control library.
+Implementing this homework in C#, Processing, Openframeworks, or another application that produces native applications will be easier than writing a web application.
+For C#, look at the .NET Asynchronous Socket class.
+In Processing, you may want to use either the standard Network library or the oscP5 Open Sound Control library.
 Open Sound Control is a widely-used, relatively simple protocol for sending control messages over either UDP or TCP.

 You will have to come up with some protocol to represent draw/erase/clear/cursor-update commands and make sure all clients act on those drawing commands.
 To make sure that your canvas looks consistent across different clients, it is a good idea to use the same commands and logic for drawing both local and remote strokes in your application.